xenophonlabs/dYdX-v4-Report/README.md

 ## Contributing to the Project

 If you would like to contribute to the report, please open a pull-request with your changes.
 In the PR's comment, briefly introduce yourself, your change, and why you think it is relevant.
-We highly recommend you first engage with the community on the relevant discussions on the dYdX forum here (todo: link).
+We highly recommend you first engage with the community on the relevant discussions on the dYdX forum [here](https://dydx.forum/t/dydx-v4-with-great-decentralization-comes-great-responsibility/1344)